Deals of the day-Mergers and acquisitions

 ** Britain's Sports Direct, the retailer controlled by billionaire Mike Ashley, has bought a 25.8 percent stake in Game Digital, the computer gaming group said.

-** Qatar Airways chief executive said on Thursday the airline still planned to buy a stake in American Airlines despite the U.S. carrier ending a code-share agreement between the two companies.
+** Qatar Airways said it will go ahead with plans to buy a stake in American Airlines Inc even though the U.S. carrier is ending their code-share agreement.

 ** A group of investors led by a former Chicago alderman on Wednesday purchased the Sun-Times, out-bidding the owners of the Chicago Tribune for its main rival and ending a federal antitrust investigation into the sale.